 Previously I have facilitated on local GRADschools, the National GRADschool programme and on Vitae’s Effective Researcher, Collaborative Researcher and Leadership in Action programmes.
 I was a Guest Director for the University of Liverpool’s First Year Development Workshops and a tutor on the KESS Grad School programme.

-In my spare time I enjoy reading a wide variety of fiction and non-fiction, and am always looking for interesting creative projects: writing, making things, playing tabletop games and knitting!
-I enjoy travelling: highlights include a five week road trip across the USA in summer 2009 and re-visiting New York and Las Vegas on honeymoon with my wife in 2010.
+I live in the North West of England with my wife and daughter.
+In my spare time I enjoy reading a wide variety of fiction and non-fiction, and am always looking for interesting creative projects: writing, making things, playing and creating for tabletop role-playing games.

 |Get in touch if you would like me to help your researchers get ready for their vivas, deliver a skills training session for you, or if you have an interesting challenge.
 I am always happy to discuss your requirements.
 If I am not able to offer something that you are looking for I am happy to point you in the direction of someone who can help.